pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.5.0 =
+* New "Indicator Timeout" option to set the maximum time the conversion indicator is displayed.
+* Minor fix in the indicator code.

 = 2.4.1 =
 * "HTTP Auth User Name", "HTTP Auth Password", "Cookies", "Fail On Main URL Error" and "Fail On Any URL Error" options are applied for "Conversion Mode - Upload" too.
 * Fixes multiple line warning.